sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

 NOTE: kodi's spelling is "favourites", not "favorites".
 That's the spelling you should use except as noted specifically below.
 Also, the internal name for what you see as "Favourites" in the GUI is actually "favouritesbrowser".
-We use "favourites" or "favorites" in the channel tuning info in an attempt to be less confusing.
+We accept either "favourites" or "favorites" in the channel tuning info in an attempt to be less confusing.

 * TUNING AND STATION SELECTION